tabiya-tech/compass/backend/README.md

 - `LOG_CONFIG_FILE`: (Optional) See the [Logging](#logging) section for more information.
 If not set defaults to `logging.cfg.yaml`.
 - `BACKEND_URL`: The URL of the backend.
 It is used to correctly configure Swagger UI and the CORS policy.
 - `FRONTEND_URL`: The URL of the frontend.
 It is used to set the CORS policy.
-- `ENABLE_SENTRY`: (optional) Set to `True` to enable Sentry error tracking. (disable locally or on CI/CD pipeline for unit tests to run successfully)
+- `ENABLE_SENTRY`: Set to `True` to enable Sentry error tracking.
+Set to `False`to disable locally or on CI/CD pipeline so that the unit tests can run successfully.
-- `SENTRY_BACKEND_DSN`: (optional) The Sentry Data Source Name for error tracking. (the backend DSN is for the project used to track backend errors)
+- `SENTRY_BACKEND_DSN`: (optional) The Sentry Data Source Name used to track backend errors.
 - `TARGET_ENVIRONMENT`: (optional) The target environment where the backend is running.
 When set to `dev` or `local`, CORS will be set to allow all origins.
   > Note: The `FRONTEND_URL` should be set irrespective of the `TARGET_ENVIRONMENT` value.